Does your child have difficulty sounding out words?

 Difficulties with phonics affect both reading and spelling.
 Most students benefit from learning the most common sound-symbol pairings for spelling, if nothing else.

 Because English draws from so many languages, there are more possible sound-symbol pairings for each sound than in most other languages.
 Depending on which researcher one consults, between 80 and 97 percent of English words do follow phonetic patterns.
 The question is whether any given phonetic pattern occurs in words that are common enough to be worth teaching.
 The top 1,000 most frequently used words make up 90 percent of written English, and the top 3,000 make up 97 percent.
 The dyslexic student should focus on learning patterns that are common in these high-utility words rather than on less common phonetic patterns to give them access to the patterns to help them with sounding out words and for spelling.
-I spent many years researching word frequency and have incorporated the top phonetic patterns from these top 3000 words into my Wings to Soar Spelling curriculum.
+After many years of researching word frequency the top phonetic patterns have been incorporated from these top 3000 words into the Wings to Soar Spelling curriculum.

 Dyslexia results from “a deficit in the phonological component of language” for 80 to 90 percent of dyslexics.
 For most dyslexics, an Orton-Gillingham phonics-based approach is essential in filling that gap.
 It may not be the only method needed, especially if the individual has underlying auditory-processing challenges or weakness with phonological awareness.
 Many Orton-Gillingham-based programs start at the sound-symbol connection level, but some students need to start further back with underlying cognitive skills (mental-processing skills) or phonological awareness before they can tackle phonics.